TobikoData/sqlmesh/docs/reference/cli.md

   --include-unmodified      Whether to include unmodified models in the target
                             development environment.
   --model-selections        A list of model selection strings to filter the
-                            models that should be included into this plan.
+                            models that should be included in this plan.
   --help                    Show this message and exit.
 ```